Learn Tagalog: Exploring the Soul of Destiny with "Tadhana" by Up Dharma Down

 Example: "Naniniwala ako na tadhana ang naglapit sa atin." — I believe destiny brought us together.

 Up Dharma Down—now performing as UDD—formed in 2004 and spent their early years redefining what Original Pilipino Music could sound like.
 Their 2006 album Fragmented drew critical attention; 2008's Bipolar deepened their following.
-But it was a commission that changed everything.
+"Tadhana," written by frontwoman and primary songwriter Armi Millare, appeared on the band's 2012 album Capacities, released on the independent label Terno Recordings.
+It is a meditation on surrendering to fate in search of a soulmate.

 The Word: What Tadhana Really Means